 Henry George, like Marx, was the founder of a faith.
 He agreed with Ricardo that increasing population would lead inevitably to more intensive working of land — and thus to a lower return to labour and a higher return to the landlord (increasing rents, falling wages).
 He also noticed the effect that land speculation (anticipating these rises in rent) had on the economic cycle — real estate bubbles played a central role in many of the American panics that he witnessed.
 However, he also proposed a solution — he advocated the nationalisation of land (or rather, equivalently, an annual land tax equal to the estimated return of land in its unimproved state).
 He was pessimistic as to the economic future of society were this not to be achieved.

 However, he believed the cultural consequences of the changes which society were undergoing were far more severe than the inevitable impoverishment of almost everybody.
 Factory labour undermined the family and church.
-By bringing workers into close contact with one another, through unions it lead to the breakdown of law and order — socialism being next to anarchy.
+Bringing workers into close contact with one another, through unions, would lead to the breakdown of law and order — socialism being next to anarchy.

 The American tradition also adopted the Social Darwinism of Herbert Spencer (an Englishman), through the work of William Graham Sumner.
 Spencer, not Darwin, coined the phrase 'survival of the fittest' and provided one of the most politically useful ideologies in history: the destitution, starvation and inability to reproduce of the genetically inferior was a benign force necessary to the improvement of the species.
 Moreover, any attempt to alleviate this process through charity or government action was not only expensive, but immoral.
 The doctrine provided previously lacking justification for the inheritance of wealth: if the father was biologically superior, genetics dictated that so would be the son.